A Most Pressing Issue - New Wimbledon Theatre Studio

 Set in a prison ward director’s office, the show follows the madness of the director and his

-door.
-In an attempt to put out the fire, Orly (the assistant) spends a good amount of time
+To give you a simple example, the set features a fan plugged into the wall opposite the office door.
+In an attempt to put out the fire, Orly (the assistant) spends a good amount of time unplugging the fan and running across the stage to fan out the fire before the blades stop spinning.

 The performances by the cast were nothing short of exceptional.
 Tim Harris – starring as

-Responding to every bizarre impulse – whether it was zipping himself into a body bag out of
+Responding to every bizarre impulse – whether it was zipping himself into a body bag out of curiosity or using a fire extinguisher to prop open a door – Williams delivered a portrayal that was nothing less than iconic.

 It’s a show that does not take itself too seriously, which results in the perfect 60-minute